 This means that home buyers today do not have as many properties to choose from.
 This shortage in inventory has made Seattle a very competitive housing market right now, according to Redfin.

-But it will be interesting to see what the housing market does in reaction to the current pandemic and how it will be when it subsides.
-In the meantime, home prices are still high in Seattle at a current average home price of $813,154, though forecasts suggest that prices will not stray too far over the coming months.
+But it will be interesting to see what the housing market continues to do going forward.
+In the meantime, home prices are still high in Seattle at a current average home price of $900,084, though forecasts suggest that prices will not stray too far over the coming months.

 Related: Seattle vs. Portland home prices

 Disclaimer: This article contains data and forecasts provided by third parties outside of our company.
 Housing and economic forecasts should be viewed as an educated guess, not a certainty.
 We have gathered them here as a service to our blog readers.

 Need a Home Mortgage Loan?

 Will you need mortgage financing to buy a home in Seattle?
 We can help.
 Sammamish Mortgage has been serving buyers across the Pacific Northwest since 1992.
 We offer a wide variety of mortgage programs and products with flexible qualification criteria for borrowers across Washington, Idaho, Colorado, and Oregon.
 Please contact us today with any financing-related questions you have.